Kr328/tun2socket/README.md

 # Tun2Socket

-A utilize that use system tcpip stack to forward packet from tun device.
+A utilize that use kernel tcpip stack to forward packet from tun device.

 ### Feature